Home

 The Reproductive System of Transwomen

 When high-quality gender confirmation and other feminisation surgery using modern techniques is combined with hormone treatment, the resulting external appearance - including the vulva - of many young XY male-to-female (MTF) transwomen is indistinguishable from that of a cis-woman at their peak fertile of age 20-30.
 However, their neo-vagina does not lead on to a cervix.
 Indeed, the cervix, uterus, ovaries, fimbria and fallopian tubes are all missing.
-The reality is that she lacks the internal organs required to become pregnant.
+The reality is that a transwoman lacks the internal organs required to become pregnant.

-The internal anatomy of a XX woman (left) compared with a XY transwoman after gender
+The internal anatomy of a XX woman (left) compared with a XY transwoman after gender confirmation surgery.

-confirmation surgery.
-Clearly the latter is missing many of the organs essential for
+Clearly the latter is missing many of the organs essential for pregnancy, with the neovagina not leading to a uterus.

 There is currently no possibility that a transsexual women can be given the very complicated reproductive apparatus of a fertile woman.
 Whilst the transplant of some individual organs (e.g. a heart or liver) has been possible for decades, the development or transplant of all the required organs and then establishing ovulation, periods and fertility is still far beyond the current state of medical science.